 In 2019, the Dual Capacity-Building Framework was updated to Version 2 to include Mapp's collaborative research with Marissa Alberty, Eyal Bergman, and the Institute for Educational Leadership.
 Its foundational philosophy underpins the belief that successful engagement requires both educators and family members to develop essential beliefs, knowledge, skills, confidence, and social relationships that are bound to a shared understanding of funds of knowledge, equitable processes, cultural humility, and trust.
-While the framework is focused on partnerships between educators and families, it does provide useful guidance for partnerships between educators and community organizations.
+While the framework is focused on partnerships between educators and families, it does provide useful guidance for partnerships between educators and youth or between schools and community organizations.